-The Johns Hopkins Institute for Cell Engineering (ICE) represents the stem cell research effort at the Johns Hopkins University School of Medicine, where faculty, fellows, postdocs and students and staff study some of the most exciting problems in stem cell science today.
+The Johns Hopkins Institute for Cell Engineering represents the cell engineering efforts at the Johns Hopkins University School of Medicine, where faculty, fellows, postdocs, and students and staff study some of the most exciting challenges in science today.

-Bringing together researchers who aim to harness the power of stem cells to improve human health, ICE provides a multidisciplinary environment at the Johns Hopkins University School of Medicine that stimulates collaboration in hopes of accelerating progress.
-Our four basic research programs focus on a wide range of conditions including Parkinson's disease, ALS, diabetes, heart failure, stroke and spinal cord injury among many more.
+Bringing together researchers who aim to engineer cells to improve human health, the Institute provides a multidisciplinary environment at the Johns Hopkins University School of Medicine that stimulates collaboration in hopes of accelerating progress.
+Our four basic research programs focus on a wide range of conditions including Parkinson's disease, ALS, cancer, diabetes, heart failure, stroke and spinal cord injury among many more.